ckan/ckanext-basiccharts/README.md

 ===================

-This extension adds Line, Bar and Pie charts to CKAN, using the new Resource View being developed in https://github.com/ckan/ckan/tree/1251-resource-view.
+This extension adds Line, Bar and Pie charts to CKAN, using the new Resource View that are still being developed on the master branch (currently unreleased).

 It uses [Flot Charts](http://www.flotcharts.org), which is compatible with all major browsers (including IE6+).